WICG/sanitizer-api/comparison.md

   depending on the options set.
 Here, we instead have different methods for different return types.

-* This has a more limited set of options.
+* DOMPurify has a lot more options then the current Sanitzer API proposal.

 * There is presently no equivalent to [hooks][dompurify-hooks].